 No, your employer cannot fire you for reporting an illegal activity.
 For example, if you reported unsafe conditions in your workplace that could potentially cause injuries to workers, and your employer fired you for this, it would be considered as "retaliation," which is illegal.

-If you believe that you have been fired illegally, the Los Angeles wrongful termination lawyers at Kingsley & Kingsley can help you determine whether you have a valid claim.
+If you believe that you have been fired illegally, the Los Angeles Employment lawyers at Kingsley & Kingsley can help you determine whether you have a valid claim.
 They will remain on your side, fight for your rights and help ensure that you receive maximum compensation for your losses.